This Seattle to San Francisco road trip itinerary contains affiliate links.

 It did not disappoint.

-8.30am – Walk to the Olympic Sculpture Park:
+8.30am – Walk to Seattle’s Olympic Sculpture Park:

 Our walk from Belltown towards the Olympic Park traced the seafront; a sunny and jogger-filled walkway with mountains to our left and the city’s famous skyline to our right.